mohitk0208/weather/README.md

 **The Weather Data includes:**

--current weather data.
+- current weather data.
--hourly weather report for next 48 hours.
+- hourly weather report for next 48 hours.
--weather details for next 7 days.
+- weather details for next 7 days.

 All the information is nicely represented on a glassy look webpage with frosted & blury background to make the details clearlly visible.